mhd-sdk/REST-boilerplate-golang/README.md

-# Go-Todo Project
+# Golang rest boilerplate

-The Go-Todo project is a Golang application that consists of an API and a CLI tool.
+This boilerplate contain an API and a CLI tool.
 The API provides CRUD (Create, Read, Update, Delete) operations for a todo list, while the CLI tool allows you to manage migrations, list todos, and create new todos.
-The goal of this project is to learn the goland language and its ecosystem.

 ## API

-The API component of the project is responsible for handling interactions with the todo list.
+The API component of the project is responsible for handling interactions with a todo list.

 ### Endpoints